 We often cook enough pasta at dinner for the week, which makes them the perfect lunch for work the following day.

-To ensure your pasta do not end up hard and dry, start off by pouring about 1 tbs. of either olive oil or vegetable oil on top of your dish.
+To ensure your pasta does not end up hard and dry, start off by pouring about 1 tbs. of either olive oil or vegetable oil on top of your dish.
 Once you have done this, place your dish in the microwave for 35 seconds on high temperature or 1 minute on low temperate.

 If you stored your pasta creation with the sauce already on it, be cautious when microwaving the dish uncovered, reheating sauce without a cover may cause splatter inside the microwave.